 Is a high-deductible health plan wrong for you?

-A high-deductible plan is not right for you if you meet any of these conditions:
+A high deductible plan may be right for you if you meet any of these conditions:

-You’ll also need to be proactive about your health with a HDHP.
+You’ll also need to be proactive about your health with an HDHP.
 If you need treatment, you should do your homework before committing to care in order to find cheaper treatment options.